seun-awonuga/Application-of-Machine-Learning-Techniques-to-Classify-Patients-with-Alzheimer-s-Disease-/README.md

 # Application-of-Machine-Learning-Techniques-to-Classify-Patients-with-Alzheimer-s-Disease-
 ************************

-# Project Summary
+# I. Project Summary
 This research will evaluate the efficiency of supervised and unsupervised learning methods in categorizing patients with Healthy Control (HC) and non-HC diagnosis, which is Alzheimer’s Disease.
 Four supervised ML algortithms and One unsupervised ML algortihm was used to evaulate the efficiency of the research method

 ******************

-# Dataset Description
+# II.
+Dataset Description
 - The dataset was acquired by researchers from the Alzheimer’s Disease Neuroimaging Initiative (ADNI).
 It was based on the studies of Ageing data related to Australian Imaging Biomarkers and Lifestyle
 - The dataset was collected for the purpose of applying ML algorithms to effectively categorize three diagnostic results - healthy control (HC), mild cognitive impairment (MCI), and Alzheimer’s disease (AD)